IQ404/study-notes/README.md

 By basic I mean we are implementing error reporting using the OpenGL function `glGetError`.
 The error flags returned by this function can be found [here](https://docs.gl/gl4/glGetError).

-One way to implement error reporting is as follows:
+One way to implement error reporting, using macros in MSVC, is as follows:

 ```cpp
 // Macros: